chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

-## Pokemon Gift Sender
+## Send presents

-This flow is designed to automate the process of sending gifts in Pokemon Go.
-Here's how it works:
+How it works:

 1. **Start**: Press the volume down button to activate the flow.
-For this to work, you need to be in the friend list and have sent at least one gift with a preferred sticker.
+For this to work, you need to be in the friends trainer profile screen and have sent at least one gift with a preferred sticker.

-2. **Operation**: The flow will automatically send gifts within the game.
+2. **Operation**: The flow will automatically send gifts and swipe to the next player.

-3. **End**: To stop the operation, simply press the volume up button.
+3. **End**: To stop, press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
-To stop the flow, you need to manually stop it in the Automate app.
+To kill the flow, you need to manually stop it in the Automate app.

 ### Features